Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Current Phase

 * Build a functioning website to create an online presence for the business
-* Present different class types and information on what they are for
+* Present different class types and a description on what they are
-* Provide a means of contacting the business and a timetable
+* Provide a means of contacting the business and a class timetable
 * Showcase a gallery of photos to demonstrate how the studio might look

 ## UX - Structure